steadybit/extension-kubernetes/extadvice/single_replica/instructions.md

 Change ```ReplicaSet``` to two (or more) in your Kubernetes configuration in order to increase the scheduling of additional pods.
 The availability of your service ${target.steadybit.label} will most likely improve.

-**If you increase the replica we strongly advice you to check if this is supported by your application.**

 ```yaml
 apiVersion: apps/v1
 kind: ReplicaSet